 - Ensure your bowl is clean and dry before whipping your egg whites.
 Any residual moisture or grease will prevent your egg whites from whipping.

-- Ensure all the caster sugar has been incorporated and the egg mixture and has no grit when rubbing some between your fingers.
+- Ensure all the caster sugar has been incorporated and the egg mixture has no grit when rubbing some between your fingers.

 - Turn your oven down to recommended temp the minute the meringue goes in the oven.
 Low and slow is key to keeping the meringue pure white and crisp.